seancmonahan/dactyl-chimera-keyboard/docs/index.md

 - DreymaR's explanation of "[Extend](https://dreymar.colemak.org/layers-extend.html)", for where to put your arrow keys.
 - [Precondition's Guide to Home Row Mods](https://precondition.github.io/home-row-mods) **VS** [why you shuold BAN Key Chords](http://xahlee.info/kbd/banish_key_chords.html) for where to put shift, ctrl, and more.
 - I use Colemak mod-DH and highly recommend it.
-It helps my fingers rest on the keyboard instead of hovering above it.
+It helped my thumbs rest on the significantly smaller spacebar key.
 It's easy to learn using the [Tarmak](https://dreymar.colemak.org/tarmak.html) system!
 - You can join the https://www.reddit.com/r/KeyboardLayouts/ subreddit for some really mind-bending ideas.
 - Finally, I challenge someone to combine [Asetniop](http://asetniop.com/) with 50 macro keys.
 There is no reward.